Network Representation Using Graph Root Distributions: Discussion

 \paragraph{Modeling and inference for relational data} The framework of graph root representation can be extended in several interesting directions.
 First, one can model the connection probability with a logistic link function so that the two nodes $i,j$ connect with probability $(1+e^{-\langle Z_i, Z_j \rangle_{\mathcal K}})^{-1}$.
 With such a logistic transform, each distribution on $\mathcal K$ can be used to generate an exchangeable random graph, and therefore can model a wider collection of structures.
 Moreover, one can also use the same framework to model relational data beyond binary observations.
 For example, one may observe event counting between a pair of nodes, such as number of email correspondences and frequency of research article citations.
 In applications such as multivariate time series and multimodal imaging, one may even observe a vector for each pair of nodes.

-The graph root embedding also makes many subsequent inferences possible.
+The graph root embedding also facilitates many subsequent inferences.
+We have discussed two examples in \Cref{subsec:benefit}.
+There are other potential uses of GRD representations of networks.
 For example, in addition to clustering the embedded nodes as in SBM and DCBM, one can also test for specific structures of the graph root distribution, or compare the graph root distributions for multiple networks.
 See \cite{Tang17} for an example of two-sample comparison for random dot-product graphs.
 Another way to make use of the graph root embedding is to model the node movement in temporal networks.
 A challenge is to find the orthogonal transforms to match the embeddings at different time points.
 See \cite{SewellC15} for an example using a similar idea with a different latent space model.